apon0076/advanced-front-end-preparation-guide/README.md

     **[⬆ Back to Top](#advanced-front-end-preparation-guide)**

  4. ### How Semantic HTML Helps in Accessibility?
-    Semantic HTML refers to syntax that makes the HTML more comprehensible by better defining the different sections and layout of web pages.
-It makes web pages more informative and adaptable, allowing browsers and search engines to better interpret content
+    Semantic HTML gives context to screen readers, which read the contents of a page out loud.
+With the button example in mind: buttons have more suitable styling by default. a screen reader identifies it as a button.

     **[⬆ Back to Top](#advanced-front-end-preparation-guide)**